sinegit/sinegit.github.io/_people/andrew_campbell.md

 ### About Me

-Rojin is a Ph.D. student in Electrical engineering at Cornell University.
-Previously, she was a M.S. student at San Jose State University advised by Birsen Sirkeci, working on generative learning methods for cancer detection.
-Her research interests are machine learning and optimization theory
+Andrew is a Ph.D. student in Electrical engineering at Cornell University.
 <hr>